Alexander's School Blog on Archinect:

 A new adventure begins as we finish one chapter; we hope to share our story with you.

-We are current graduate students at Washington University in St. Louis, Sam Fox School of Design & Visual Arts.
+We are graduates of Washington University in St. Louis, Sam Fox School of Design & Visual Arts.

-Ferguson & Shamamian Architects, LLP, New York, NY, US, Intern
+Ferguson & Shamamian Architects, LLP, New York, NY, US, Project Architect

 Artefact Inc. Architects, Bethlehem, PA, US, Intern Architect